 Hidden Developer Credits

 Finally, something interesting!
 Right near the top of the program code (immediately after the exception vector table and right before the program entry, at 0x100 to be exact) is some ASCII with the staff names:

 NEBULASRAY copyright 1994 namco - STAFF - PLANNING:M.KIMOTO PLANNING:Y.YAMAMURA DEGINER:H.KUWABARA GRAPHIC:H.ITO SOUND:M.FUKUZAWA SOUND:T.ISHIKAWA PROGRAM:Y.SAITO PROGRAM:T.OTUKA PROGRAM:H.HARIMA VISUAL:M.KIMURA VISUAL:T.MORI VISUAL:H.ONISI VISUAL:Y.YAGUCHI VISUAL:K.MITUNAGA VISUAL:H.TAKAHASI thank you.

+They don't match, so our found text is not used here.
 Clearly the names in the actual credits are nicknames, which is pretty common in older Japanese games.
 The names in our credits are real, however, and you can sort of pick out who's who in the nickname'd credits.